COGNITIVE BEHAVIORAL THERAPY

 Although a patient may be in a treatment program, the patient’s fear or old patterns will still be operating.
 This modality seeks to help calm the internal battle over participating in new recovery behaviors.

-Motivational Interviewing is a well-known evidence-based treatment for patients with mental health concerns.
+Motivational Interviewing is a well-known evidence-based treatment for patients with addiction and substance abuse.
 It has been shown to be effective for those who have willingly sought treatment, as well as for those sent to treatment for legal reasons or following pressure from loved ones.
 MI can help an individual uncover the roadblocks to change and find their own inner desire to recover that isn’t prompted by outside pressure, thereby increasing their chances of long-term freedom.
-MI also appears to be particularly beneficial for treatment of mood and personality disorders especially when applied in conjunction with Cognitive-Behavioral Therapy and Dialectical Behavior Therapy.
+MI also appears to be particularly beneficial for treatment of substance use disorders especially when applied in conjunction with Cognitive-Behavioral Therapy and Dialectical Behavior Therapy.
 Because it is broadly helpful in increasing motivation for positive behaviors, it has widespread potential for everything from encouraging healthier eating and exercise to the treatment of severe mental illness.

 Solution-focused therapy, also known as solution-focused brief therapy (SFBT), is an approach that empowers clients to use their innate ability to find solutions to their own problems.
 Instead of focusing on the origins and history of an issue, this modality takes a goal-oriented approach to problem solving.
 Instead of diving into the how and why of an issue, SFBT focuses on the present, and finding solutions available in the here and now.